 7 Smart Strategies for Kitchen Remodeling

 Homeowners spend more money on kitchen remodeling than on any other home improvement project.
 And with good reason: Kitchens are the hub of home life and a source of pride.
 A significant portion of kitchen remodeling costs may be recovered by the value the project brings to your home.
-A complete kitchen renovation with a national median cost of $65,000 recovers about 62% of the initial project cost at the home’s resale, according to the National Association of Realtors.
+To help ensure you get a good return on your kitchen remodel, follow these seven tips.
 Continue reading